fohebert/corset_pipeline/README.md

 # 5. Run edgeR/limma-voom #
 **Description**: this step will allow the identification of gene-level expression counts.
 EdgeR or limma-voom will allow the identification of top differentially expressed clusters.<br>
 <br>
 *At this point, it becomes dataset-specific.
-I followed the detailed instructions in the limma-voom package manual in order to identify the parameters that best suit my dataset.*
+I followed the detailed instructions in the limma-voom package manual in order to identify the parameters that best suit my dataset.
+I recommend doing the same with any dataset.*